daffainfo/ctf-writeup/Winja CTF 2023/Trailblazer/README.md

 > Immerse yourself in a web application born from the brilliance of AI.
 This digital realm is a playground of challenges, meticulously woven by machine intelligence.
 Your mission: outsmart the very AI that birthed this intricate virtual environment.

 ## About the Challenge
-We have been given a static website, and we need to find the flag on this website.
+We were given a static website, and we need to find the flag on this website.

 ![preview](images/preview.png)